mesilliac/multitude/TALK.md

 ------------------------------

-Of course, we don't yet have anything to serve, so lets create a bare bones HTML file to test that it works.
+Of course, we don't yet have anything to serve, so let's create a bare bones HTML file to test that it works.
 Save the following as `client/index.html`.

     <!DOCTYPE html>